mddub/everytrail_export/README.md

 # everytrail_export

-A Python script which scrapes EveryTrail trip pages for trip stories, photos, and GPX data.
+A Python script which scrapes EveryTrail trip pages for trip stories, photos, and GPS data.
 Intended for the export of one's own trips.

 See [this blog post][blog-post] for the motivation behind this tool.